iShares Asia 50 ETF (NASDAQ:AIA) Sees Unusually-High Trading Volume

-iShares Asia 50 ETF (NASDAQ:AIA – Get Rating) shares saw strong trading volume on Tuesday .
-13,613 shares changed hands during trading, a decline of 86% from the previous session’s volume of 95,066 shares.The stock last traded at $59.40 and had previously closed at $59.86.
+iShares Asia 50 ETF (NASDAQ:AIA – Get Rating) shares saw unusually-strong trading volume on Monday .
+Approximately 13,253 shares changed hands during trading, a decline of 87% from the previous session’s volume of 101,274 shares.The stock last traded at $60.71 and had previously closed at $60.90.

 iShares Asia 50 ETF Dividend Announcement

-The business also recently declared a None dividend, which was paid on Wednesday, June 15th.
-Shareholders of record on Friday, June 10th were issued a $0.518 dividend.
+The firm also recently disclosed a None dividend, which was paid on Wednesday, June 15th.
+Shareholders of record on Friday, June 10th were issued a dividend of $0.518 per share.
 The ex-dividend date was Thursday, June 9th.

 iShares Asia 50 ETF (the Fund), formerly iShares S&P Asia 50 Index Fund, is an exchange-traded fund (ETF).
 The Fund seeks investment results that correspond generally to the price and yield performance of the S&P Asia 50 Index (the Index).
 The Index is a free float-adjusted, market capitalization-weighted index that is designed to measure the performance of the 50 leading companies from four Asian markets: Hong Kong, Singapore, South Korea and Taiwan.